The Karakalpak Yurt Door

 According to Savitsky some craftsmen preferred to use Amu Darya willow (Salix oxica, known locally as sog'ıt),

-In addition to the inner pair of wooden doors the yurt also has an outer roll-up door called a yesik.
+In addition to the inner pair of wooden doors the yurt also has an outer roll-up door called an esik.
 This is

 fastened to the uwıqs (poles linking the kerege and the roof-wheel thereby forming the roof of the yurt)